diabako/SentimentAnalysis-MongoDB-Java-Databricks/README.md

 ## Detailed Steps

-### High Level Architecture
+### High-Level Architecture

 <img width="428" alt="Screenshot 2023-07-01 at 14 35 09" src="https://github.com/diabako/SentimentAnalysis-MongoDB-Java-Databricks/assets/84781155/89a4d739-bc37-4f96-9eff-a62a4d7d26ec">

 ### 1. Create a Reddit App for Data Extraction
 - Create a Reddit Account if you don’t have one already.
-Make sure to save your username and password as it will be needed.
+Make sure to save your username and password as they will be needed.
-- Create a Reddit Application: Reddit requires you to create an application in order to use their API.
+- Create a Reddit Application: Reddit requires you to create an application in order to use its API.
   - Navigate to https://www.reddit.com/prefs/apps.
   - Click on "Create App" or "Create Another App".
   - Fill in the details: name, App type (choose script), description, about URL, redirect URI (http://localhost:8000 is fine).